Amrenderkumar/weather_app/README.md

 # weather_app
-a wather a app to create and use of easy to understand
+A wather a app to create and use of easy to understand make sure write a any citiy name and check out the how many degree to